tahiri-lab/aPhyloGeo/paper/paper.md

 # Pipeline

-Exploring the *aPhyloGeo* workflow (\autoref{fig:figure1}) is essential to harness the full potential of this bioinformatics pipeline.
-Follow these steps to perform phylogeographic analysis effectively:
+Navigating the *aPhyloGeo* workflow (refer to \autoref{fig:figure1}) is indispensable to fully harness the potential of this bioinformatics pipeline.
+The visual representation in \autoref{fig:figure1} outlines the key steps for conducting phylogeographic analysis with optimal effectiveness.

 ![The workflow of the algorithm.
 The operations within this workflow include several blocks.\label{fig:figure1}](../img/workflow_en.png)